-These national organizations represent the providers of therapy services.
+These national groups represent the providers of therapy services.

-Unfortunately, some SNFs and home health agencies are using the new payment models to provide less care than is necessary.
+Unfortunately, some SNFs and HHAs are using the new models to provide less care than is necessary.
 This may put patients' health at risk.
-Medicare requires that SNFs and home health agencies provide medically necessary physical therapy, occupational therapy, and speech-language pathology services.
+Medicare requires them to provide medically necessary physical therapy, occupational therapy, and speech-language pathology services.
 This is true no matter what the diagnosis.

 Protect your rights.
 Make sure that you receive the proper amount of necessary therapy; be aware of these common false statements:

 - You may be told: Medicare limits the amount of therapy that you can receive in SNFs and home health.